sinclairzx81/tasksmith-js/readme.md

 ```

 ### script

 creates a new script task.
+This is the primary extension point for tasksmith.

 ```javascript
 let mytask = () => task.script("custom/task", context => {
   context.log("logging some info")